Welcome to today's edition of the Rush 24-7 podcast.

 It is a tax.

-That's how it's freaking law is that it's a tax on what you don't do.
+That's how it's freaking law, is that it's a tax on what you don't do.

-It is just outrageously incompetent.
+It's just outrageously incompetent.

-In fact, John Eastman, one of the lawyers involved with it, he was on um Hannity Friday now.
+In fact, John Eastman, one of the lawyers involved with it, he was on Hannity Friday now.

 We got the tape coming.